Subterranean Homesick Blues: References and allusions

-The song's first line is a reference to codeine distillation and the politics of the time: "Johnny's in the basement mixing up the medicine / I'm on the pavement thinkin' about the government".
+The song's first line is a reference to codeine distillation and the politics of the time: "Johnny's in the basement mixing up the medicine / I'm on the pavement thinkin' about the government".Gill, Andy (1998).
+Classic Bob Dylan 1962–69: My Back Pages. pp. 68–69, 96.
 The song also depicts some of the growing conflicts between "straights" or "squares" and the emerging counterculture of the 1960s.
-The widespread use of recreational drugs and turmoil surrounding the Vietnam War were both starting to take hold of the nation, and Dylan's hyperkinetic lyrics were dense with up-to-the-minute allusions to important emerging elements in the 1960s youth culture.
+The widespread use of recreational drugs and turmoil surrounding the Vietnam War were starting to take hold of the nation, and Dylan's hyperkinetic lyrics were dense with up-to-the-minute allusions to emerging elements in the 1960s youth culture.
 According to rock journalist Andy Gill, "an entire generation recognized the zeitgeist in the verbal whirlwind of 'Subterranean Homesick Blues'."

 The song also refers to the struggles surrounding the American civil rights movement ("Better stay away from those / That carry 'round a fire hose"—during the civil rights movement, peaceful protestors were beaten and sprayed with high-pressure fire hoses).
 The song was Dylan's first Top 40 hit in the United States.